Dickinson-COMP-491-492/website/docs/assignments/PA02-ProjectExplorations.md

 In this part of the assignment you will build a preliminary list of *candidate projects* on which you might be interested in working.

 1. Browse the resources in the [Finding H/FOSS Projects](#finding-hfoss-projects) section looking for projects that interest you and that seem to be active.
+   - It is recommended that you consider projects from across range of your different interests.
+Eventually we will be forming teams around areas of common interest.
+So having considered projects across a range of interests increases the likelihood that you will find a team with some shared interests.
 2. From the projects you have looked at, identify 10 candidate projects (5 for students doing an individual research or honors project).
 3. Using your clone of the course repository:
    1. Ensure that you are on the `main` branch.